 Note: staying on the Lido is not as convenient as being in a pensione in the city, but it afforded us extra spending money and provided easy access to a fantastic swimming beach on the Adriatic Sea.

-Responsible accommodations IN Venice
+Responsible Places to Stay IN Venice

 - as charming as a cute studio in the middle of Venice is, book a hotel or pensione, not an AirBNB